Beginner Piano Songs

 When I teach this song, I usually start with the student on the CHORDS, not the melody, some weeks before actually showing them the music.

 I play and sing the melody, and show them how to make the chords in the right places.
+This might differ from student to student - sometimes it's hard to "feel" where chords should go.

 As they work on the melody, you might try having them proceed VERY SLOWLY, as if a land mine awaits "missteps."